john-pachec0/Monitor/PRIVACY_POLICY.md

 ## Disclaimer

-Untwist is not a medical device, clinical tool, or therapy replacement.
+Monitor is not a medical device, clinical tool, or therapy replacement.
 It's a personal journaling and thought reframing tool based on cognitive behavioral therapy techniques.

 If you're experiencing a mental health crisis, please contact:
 - **988 Suicide & Crisis Lifeline:** Call or text 988 (US)